Cafienne Reference Guide

 Platform Users and Tenant Users

-Every user that is able to get a JWT token from the Identity Provider can access the Cafienne Engine.
-The Cafienne Engine uses these tokens to identify it's internal platform users and tenant users.
+Every user that is able to get a JWT token from the Identity Provider can access the CaseFabric Engine.
+The CaseFabric Engine uses these tokens to identify it's internal platform users and tenant users.

 Mandatory JWT Token Claims